-Checking Accounts are for money you need to pay bills, make purchases, or cover your day-to-day living expenses.
+Checking Accounts are for money you need accessible to pay bills, make purchases, or cover your day to day living expenses.

-With a checking account you can:
+With a checking account--

-- deposit your money in the account and access those funds with a debit card or by writing a personal check

-- request a debit card and temporary checks

-- order additional checks for a fee
+- you can deposit your money in the account and access those funds with a debit card or by writing a personal check - the bank will provide you with a debit card and a few checks to get you started - you can order additional checks for a fee

 Some checking accounts have a minimum balance requirement.
 If you go below the minimum, you will be charged a fee.

 Ask the customer service representative at your bank for assistance if you do not know how to keep records of your banking transactions.

 Be sure to ask about any other checking requirements when you go to open your account.

-Savings Accounts are for money that you do not need to use immediately, but may need to have available in the future.
+Savings Accounts are for money that you do not need to use immediately, but could need available in the future.

-With a savings account you can:
+With a savings account you can-